 - Inspect electrical connections, wiring, relays, charging resistance boxes, and storage batteries, following wiring diagrams.

 - Set machinery for proper performance, using computers.

-These are the skills Electric Motor, and Power Tool Repairers say are the most useful in their careers:
+Electric Motor, and Power Tool Repairers state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.